 Adults enter dozens of contracts every day and the general rule is that there is no requirement for a contract to be in writing.
 There are exceptions, usually where the subject matter of the contract is potentially very valuable or there is serious liability attaching to the type of agreement.
 For instance, the Statute of Frauds 1677 requires that all guarantees must be in writing and signed.

 The majority of exceptions to the usual principles of contract formation are well established and generate few problems.

-However with the advent of technology, the applicability of these exceptions to digital communication has been challenged.
-For example, would a digital letter be sufficient to satisfy the writing requirement in the Stature of Frauds?
+However, with the advent of technology, the applicability of these exceptions to digital communication has been challenged.
+For example, would a digital letter be sufficient to satisfy the writing requirement in the Statute of Frauds?
 Or to what extent can an e-mail be used in the formation of a binding contract?

 Many of these questions still attract judicial clarification from time to time, particularly in cases where there is a lot at stake.
 An important ruling in this area was laid down by the Court of Appeal in Golden Ocean Group Limited v Salgaocar Mining Industries (2012).
 The claimants were negotiating with a third party, Trustworth Shipping, for the charter of a shipping vessel.
 During email correspondence, Trustworth mentioned that the deal was being ‘fully guaranteed’ by an affiliate of theirs – Salgaocar Mining.